shayzimm/yallambee-booking-app-backend/docs/project_management/API_Documentation.md

 This API uses JSON Web Tokens (JWT) for authentication.
 To access protected routes, include the token in the ‘Authorization’ header.

 **Obtaining a JWT Token**
 To access protected routes within the Tiny Home Accommodation Booking Platform, users must authenticate themselves by obtaining a JSON Web Token (JWT).
-The token is issued upon successful login and must be included in the Authorization header of subsequent API requests.
+The token is issued upon successful login or user creation and must be included in the Authorization header of subsequent API requests.

 **Login Endpoint for JWT Token**
   `POST /login`